 In addition to checking the lights and reflective devices listed in Section 10.2 of this manual, school bus drivers must also check the following (external) lights and reflectors:

-Strobe light, if equipped.
+Strobe light, if equipped is operational and is not broken.

 Stop arm light, if equipped.